Gaket/GreenTea/README.md

 ## Why?

-Here are the meain features of TEA:
+Here are the main features of TEA:
 *   Unidirectional dataflow
 *   Immutable state
 *   Pure functions for business / presentation logic